Minnesota Lynx vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Lynx Moneyline and ATS Records

-- The Mercury are 4-6 this season when entering a game as the underdog by +105 or more on the moneyline.

-- Minnesota has seven wins in 15 games against the spread this season.

-- Minnesota has an ATS record of 6-4 as a 1.5-point underdog or more.
+- Minnesota has one win ATS (1-1) as a 4.5-point favorite or greater this year.

-- Sportsbooks have implied with the moneyline set for this matchup that the Lynx have a 48.8% chance to win.
+- The implied moneyline probability in this matchup gives the Lynx a 63.6% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.